Approximately 68.8% of US adults are overweight or obese*

 *internal data and analyses

-Another study of 584 Blue Cross of California members demonstrated significant improvements in metabolic risk factors after the initial Lean for Life 10 week weight loss program.
-Analyses depicted below on the graph show that for pateints in the disease zone for indicators inclusing waist circumference, cardiac risk ratio, triglycerides, blood pressure, fasting glucose and BMI all improved (patients were no longer considering in the “disease zone”) at the completion of the LFL program.
+Another study of 584 Blue Cross of California members demonstrated significant improvements in metabolic risk factors after the initial Lindora 10-week weight loss program.
+Analyses depicted below on the graph show that for patients in the disease zone for indicators including waist circumference, cardiac risk ratio, triglycerides, blood pressure, fasting glucose and BMI all improved (patients were no longer considering in the “disease zone”) at the completion of the LFL program.

 Blue Cross of California Member Study

 Depicted below is change from patient’s starting weight at initial program to the most recent weight for patients who presented at a Lindora clinic for a weight check in 2008.
 The cohort includes all patients who presented in 2008 and had a first weight loss program 5 or more years prior.
 The data shows that of this cohort 79.07% of patients maintained baseline or lower weight levels.
 It also demonstrates that 42% maintained 5% weight loss or greater.